seahrh/fraud-detection-dataflow/README.md

 Real-Time Fraud Detection
 =========================================
-Working example of a real-time inference pipeline on GCP Dataflow (Apache Beam).
+Working example of a real-time inference pipeline on GCP Cloud Dataflow (Apache Beam).
 The pipeline classifies whether a credit card transaction is fraudulent or not.
 The pipeline also supports A/B testing by exposing treatment groups to different machine learning models.

+I spent ~US$52 on Cloud Dataflow by running the pipeline continuously over 3 days in April 2020 (GCP region: `asia-east1` Taiwan).
+A batch pipeline should be much cheaper than a streaming pipeline.

 Dataflow pipeline
 ![Inference pipeline](docs/inference_pipeline.PNG)